w3f/polkadot-wiki/docs/learn/learn-opengov.md

 on the origin's privileges.
 When both the approval and support criteria are satisfied for a specific period (called the confirmation period), the referenda passes and will be executed after the enactment period.

-All proposals within each origin and across origins can be voted on simultaneously (assuming track maximum capacity is not reached).
+All referenda within each track and across tracks can be voted on simultaneously (assuming track maximum capacity is not reached).

 OpenGov comes also with multi-role delegations where token holder can assign different tracks to